How Many Spare Magazines Do I Need?

 Why do magazines eventually fail with use?
 Primarily, because their feed lips are delicate.
 They can become deformed or even broken with use over time.
 Especially with hard use in training.
 Springs eventually weaken from loading/unloading cycles — but not so much from “taking a set.”
 They can remain fully loaded for years at a time.

 One of the most common causes of malfunctions in semi-automatic firearms is a defective magazine.
 This is why you should use a Sharpie marker to number your magazines.
 That way, while practicing, if you start experiencing malfunctions from your magazine #13, you can put that one aside.

 If you suffer multiple malfunctions from any magazine, mark it prominently, say with orange paint, and use it only as a malfunction clearing drill training aid.
 Or destroy it.
 Just make sure it doesn’t stay among the working gear you depend on for personal defense or serious competition.

-Semi-auto handgun owners should have at least three spare magazines for each semi-auto handgun.
-That allows your handgun to be loaded for self-defense and gives you two spare reloads.
-Three magazines also make a nice complement for recreational shooting as well.
+Semi-auto handgun owners should have at least three magazines for each semi-auto handgun.
+That allows your handgun to be loaded for self-defense and give you two spare reloads.
+Three magazines also makes a nice complement for recreational shooting as well.

 Additionally, if you shoot regularly or train even occasionally, you should buy three additional new replacement magazines.
-Ideally buy magazines from your firearm’s manufacturer.
 These will replace any of your initial magazines that fail over time from use or abuse.

 Back in the late 1990s, when new magazine capacity was limited, standard capacity “pre-ban” Glock magazines sold for well over $100.
 Today you can buy yours, regardless of the make and manufacturer, while they remain relatively plentiful and affordable.
 It isn’t like they will go bad in the back of your closet or gun safe.